Education and SEND

 SEND school transport

 Children and young people with SEND may get free or discounted transport to and from their education provider.
+You can find out more about this on our school transport page.

 Contact our transport team if you need help or want to check your eligibility for free or discounted transport.